Auto Buyer’s Affordability Index:

 The easiest way for new-car buyers to drive up their personal affordability score is to obtain the best market price through competition.
 The hassle of back-and-forth competitive negotiations can be avoided by requesting best-price, nonnegotiable quotes from multiple dealers.
 This can easily be done via e-mail.
 Dealers must go directly to their best price or risk losing the sale, and consumers will obtain the best market price while avoiding the hassle of negotiations.

-Adherence to the 20-4-10 auto financing rule will amplify the positive effects of obtaining the best market price.
+Adherence to the 20-4-10 auto financing rule will amplify the positive effects of obtaining a great price.
 Consumers can keep an eye on their personal affordability throughout the car buying process by making use of AffordCheck℠, a free online tool developed by Requisite Press.
 Shoppers can begin using AffordCheck℠ early in the car-buying process to determine affordable price ranges, and then can easily assess the affordability of specific offers as they are received.

 The monthly ABAI was developed to enable buyers to easily view current new-car prices in the context of sound financial advice.
 The 20-4-10 auto financing rule consists of a minimum 20 percent down payment, a maximum 4-year loan term, and monthly payments of no more than 10 percent of gross household income.
 The rule is widely recommended by personal finance experts to maintain financial security, avoid excessive interest costs, and preserve future investment opportunities.